MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-gametest/SimulatedPlayer.md

 > This function can throw errors.
 ### **teleport**
 `
-teleport(location: mojang-minecraft.Location, dimension: mojang-minecraft.Dimension, xRotation: number, yRotation: number): void
+teleport(location: mojang-minecraft.Location, dimension: mojang-minecraft.Dimension, xRotation: number, yRotation: number, keepVelocity?: boolean): void
 `

 Teleports the selected player to a new location